bertreb/pimatic-smartmeter-stats/README.md

 pimatic-smartmeter-stats
 ===================

-Creating energy statistics from smartmeter values.
-This plugin reads any (smartmeter) value that changes over time.
+Creating statistics from smartmeter values.
+This plugin reads any smartmeter value that changes over time.
 The values are showing the change of the value over the last hour, day, week or month.

 Installation
 ------------